 St Andrew’s has a Diversity Department that provides support to students from Prep to Year 12.

-To deliver these services, the Department provides a Head of Department, Diversity Support Teachers and Diversity Support Officers for Prep to Year 12.
+To deliver these services, the Department provides an Assistant Principal, Heads of Department, Diverse Learning Teachers, and Diversity Support Officers for Prep to Year 12.

-The College currently has eight Diversity Teachers who may act as Case Managers for students who have been verified with a disability and offer support to students with specific needs in Literacy and Numeracy.
+The College currently has a number of Diverse Learning Teachers who act as Case Managers for students who have been verified with a disability and offer support to students with specific needs in Literacy and Numeracy.

-These teachers work closely with classroom teachers who have the day to day responsibility for the educational development of students in their classes.
+These teachers work closely with classroom teachers who have day-to-day responsibility for the educational development of students in their classes.

 The role of the Diversity Teacher includes;

 - Liaising with parents and teachers in identifying the needs of their students;

 - Up-skilling teachers and learning support officers in their support of students at risk;